 2. Potentially Higher Interest Rates

-Microloans don’t always have high interest rates, but they do when the borrower has a bad credit score.
-As Investopedia notes, on the microlending platform Prosper.com, the best-rated borrowers can expect to pay a minimum annual rate of 6 percent.
+Microloans don’t always have high-interest rates but do when the borrower has a bad credit score.
+Investopedia notes that on the microlending platform Prosper.com, the best-rated borrowers can expect to pay a minimum annual rate of 6 percent.
 On the other hand, the riskiest borrowers may pay as much as 31.9 percent on Prosper.

 3. Lack of Availability in Some Areas

-While it’s certainly growing, microlending hasn’t quite hit the mainstream financing market yet.
+While it’s certainly growing, microlending hasn’t yet hit the mainstream financing market.
 Because of this, there are some areas of the country where microlenders are harder to find.
 So, before you get too excited about a microloan, make sure they’re available near you.
 To find lenders participating in the SBA Microloan Program, use this search tool from the SBA.

 Is Microlending Right for Your Business?

-If you know you need a small business loan, but only require a small amount of money, microlending is worth consideration.
+If you know you need a small business loan but only require a small amount of money, microlending is worth considering.
 Yet even then, you should consider alternatives.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.